StaPH-B/docker-builds/build-files/vadr/1.6.4-flu/README.md

 Additional information: |

-This contains the default Caliciviridae models (including Norovirus virus) and a set of Flaviviridae models (including Dengue virus) as well as flu model version 1.6.4.
+Included models
+- Caliciviridae version 1.2.1 (including Norovirus virus; default values)
+- Flaviviridae version 1.2.1 (including Dengue virus; `--mdir /opt/vadr/vadr-models-flavi/ --mkey flavi`)
+- Flu version 1.6.4 (`-mkey flu`)

 Most of the VADR model files are located at `/opt/vadr/vadr-models` in the container filesystem and this path is stored in the globally accessible bash variable `$VADRMODELDIR`.
 For most applications, there is no need to specify `v-annotate.pl --mdir /path/to/model/files` since `$VADRMODELDIR` is set in the environment.
 Flaviviridae model files are located at `/opt/vadr/vadr-models-flavi/` within the container filesystem.
 To use these models, please specify the 2 options: `v-annotate.pl --mdir /opt/vadr/vadr-models-flavi/ --mkey flavi`.